CiscoDevNet/netprog_basics/netdevops/ansible_part_3/README.md

 ## Local Workstation Setup
 Be sure to complete the [General Workstation Setup](https://github.com/CiscoDevNet/netprog_basics/blob/master/readme_resources/workstation_setup.md) instructions before beginning this lesson.

+### Ansible Version Information
+Like many automation tools, Ansible is a rapidly evolving and updating tool.
+With each release some key parts of Ansible have evolved.
+Elements such as inventory management, device connections, and playbook/module structure evolve.

+The videos, slides, and labs in this module were created using the version of Ansible that was current at the time, but much has changed since then.
+The examples included in the repository have been tested with the version of Ansible listed in the [requirements.txt](https://github.com/CiscoDevNet/netprog_basics/blob/master/netdevops/ansible_part_2/requirements.txt) files that accompany each lab.

+> You may find slight differences in the playbooks, variables files, configuration, etc from the video.
+These differences reflect updates to Ansible since the video was recorded.

+***It is highly recommended you leverage the listed version of Ansible initially.
+If you wish to explore and test newer versions of Ansible, be aware you may run into problems.***

 ### Python Environment Setup
 It is recommended that this lesson be completed using Python 3.8.
 Other versions of Python 3 should also work.